JendareyTechnologies/Jendarey-CI-CD-Welcome-Java-Project/READme.md

 # Jendarey-CI-CD-Welcome-Java-Project
 #Welcome to the CI/CD Training for multiple Spring Boot web applications!!!

-- Our Applications Will be Deployed To Web Application - Tomcat
+- Our Applications will be Deployed to the multiple Web Application Servers - Tomcat

 # Here, you'll acquire knowledge and skills in the following areas: